R.J. Haney Heritage Village and Museum

 Always popular, Dinner Theatre known for a great pioneer meal and entertaining play full of original musical scores and humorous tales tell the history of the area.
 Dinner theatre is a highlight of Salmon Arm’s summer entertainment and one you won’t want to miss.
 Shows are Wednesday, Friday and Sunday during July and August.
 Reservations are a must!
 Book early and bring your family and friends.

 The Village is located just minutes east of Salmon Arm, find R.J.
 Haney Heritage Village and Museum near the junction of Highway 97B and the Trans Canada Highway.
-The Village opens May 10th and closes Sept.
-23rd.
+The Village opens May 13th and closes Sept.
+19th.
 Days and hours of operation are Wednesday through Sunday, 10 a.m. to 5 p.m. - July and August open 7 days a week.
 Admission is by donation.
-Marjorie's Tea Room is open Wednesday-Sunday all season from 10am - 4pm.

-Every month from May through October the Village hosts a community event, fun for all ages.
-For more information or to book weddings, reunions, or Dinner Theatre reservations contact us by telephone at 250-832-5243, email firstname.lastname@example.org or like us at facebook.
+Every month from May through October the Village hosts a community event fun for all ages.
+For more information or to book weddings, reunions, or Dinner Theatre reservations contact us by telephone at 250-832-5243, email firstname.lastname@example.org or like us at facebook.com/Haneyheritage.

 Remember to check our updates throughout the year on our website and Facebook Page with program announcements, special events, hours of operation, links to the Curator’s Blog, the Heritage Update Newsletter and much more www.salmonarmmuseum.org